Tuesday, October 29th, 2019

 Peter Schilke, Director of Instructional Design, Daemen College

-Peter holds a BA in Business and Marketing Education, and a M.Ed. in Instructional Design and Technology.
-He has a combined 10 years in education and learning including teaching secondary business and technology, advising online college students, and working as an instructional designer for web-based training courses and online learning environments.
+Peter Schilke is the Director of Instructional Design at Daemen College (Amherst, NY).
+Peter holds a BA in Business & Marketing Education, and an MEd in Instructional Design & Technology.
+He has a combined 10 years in education and learning including teaching at the secondary level, advising online undergraduates, and as an instructional designer in both the corporate environment and in higher ed.
 Peter has a strong passion for learning, particularly in non-traditional learning environments.